Skip to main content

 Phase one

-The first phase of work on Ringwood Road takes place from 2 September 2024 until spring 2025 at two locations on Ringwood Road: between St Clements Road and Hunt Road, and Mannings Heath Roundabout and Mountbatten Roundabout, and is anticipated to complete in spring 2025.
+The first phase of work on Ringwood Road took place from 2 September 2024 until spring 2025 at two locations on Ringwood Road: between St Clements Road and Hunt Road, and Mannings Heath Roundabout and Mountbatten Roundabout.
+This is now largely complete.

 An update on the works completed as of December 2024 can be found here.